Entropic order parameters and topological holography: Non-invertible symmetries

 Therefore, there is only one gapped phase for the Ising symmetry, which is obtained by choosing both the symmetry and physical boundaries to be $\mathcal{L}_{\mathrm{Dir}}$.
 This is the phase where the Ising symmetry is completely broken.
-Corresponding to the bulk lines that can end topologically on both boundaries, there are intertwiners $\mathcal{I}^{(\boldsymbol{1},\boldsymbol{1})}, \mathcal{I}^{(\eta,\eta)}, \mathcal{I}^{(\mathcal{N},\mathcal{N})}$; the latter generate the `diagonal' part of the fusion algebra of the Drinfeld centre, which coincides with that of $\mathrm{Ising}$ itself.
-Using the Verlinde formula~\cite{verlinde1988}, one can show that\footnote{Notice its close formal similarity with the construction of Cardy states in terms of Ishibashi states in rational CFTs~\cite{kishimoto2004}.}
+Corresponding to the bulk lines that can end topologically on both boundaries, there are intertwiners $\mathcal{I}^{(\boldsymbol{1},\boldsymbol{1})}, \mathcal{I}^{(\eta,\eta)}, \mathcal{I}^{(\mathcal{N},\mathcal{N})}$; the latter generate the `diagonal' part of the fusion algebra of the Drinfeld centre, which coincides with that of $\mathrm{Ising}$.
+In other words, here $\mathcal{M} = \mathrm{Ising}$ is the regular module category over $\mathrm{Ising}$ itself.
+Therefore, the general expression~\eqref{eq:vacua-expression-non-invertible} for the vacua becomes\footnote{Notice its close formal similarity with the construction of Cardy states in terms of Ishibashi states in rational CFTs~\cite{kishimoto2004}.}